-A grade of C- or above in prerequisite courses is required for all physics course prerequisites.
+A grade of C- or above in prerequisite courses is required.

-PHYS 100 The World of Physics (CORE-Scientific Thought/Non-Laboratory Course) (As needed/3 credits)
+PHYS 100 The World of Physics (CORE-Scientific Thought/Non-Laboratory Course)

 A nonmathematical introduction to the concepts of physics.
 Students will explore the important problems of physics, learn about the historical perspective of physics, design and conduct experiments, and discover how physics affects our daily lives.